MauroWasTaken/NOS1_Pokemon/README.md

 ### Insert data

 Install dependencies and run the script to import JSON files to collections.

-Go to the FetchPokeAPI folder
+Go to the FetchPokeAPI folder and run the following commands

 ```shell
 npm install
 npm run import-data